 There may also be industry-specific licenses and permits, so contact the regulatory authority for your profession.
 Visit Idaho’s Division of Occupational and Professional Licenses for more information.

-With our business license service, our partners at Business Licenses, LLC, can do the research for you and compile a list of any licensing and permit requirements there may be on all government levels.
+With our business license service, our partners at Avalara, can do the research for you and compile a list of any licensing and permit requirements there may be on all government levels.

 Acquire insurance for your Idaho PLLC

 If your Idaho PLLC has employees, it will need workers’ compensation insurance.
 There is an exemption, however, for limited liability companies (LLC), which includes PLLCs.
 When an LLC employs a working member of the LLC, the state doesn’t require workers’ compensation insurance for that employee.

 Most general business insurance and professional liability insurance, such as medical malpractice insurance, are optional.
 But to protect your business and yourself, you may want to consider getting either or both types of insurance.

 The IRS recommends that all small businesses have a business bank account.
 This helps to keep your personal and business finances separate and makes tax filing time much easier.

 To open a bank account for your PLLC, you need an EIN.

 For licensed professionals who want to start a business in Idaho, a PLLC may be a great option.
 At ZenBusiness, we provide many services that can help you run and grow your Idaho PLLC today.
 Let’s get started together.

 - What are the filing fees for an Idaho PLLC?